-The Company is obligated under a non-cancelable operating lease for office, lab, and manufacturing space expiring December 2016.
+The Company is obligated under a non-cancelable operating lease for office and laboratory space expiring December 2016.
 The lease is subject to escalations for increases in operating expenses.
 The approximate aggregate minimum future payments due under this lease are as follows: